WHAT IS A CULTURE OF PEACE

 Environmental integrity and peace are inextricably linked.
 As explained in the video on the right below, the culture of peace must be linked to a green transition that saves our environment.
 Governments need to switch spending from things that fuel the twin crises such as building their armed forces and fossil fuel subsidies to activities that restore the environment and cultivate peace.

-For a history of the beginnings of the culture of peace at UNESCO, click here;
+For a history of the beginnings of the culture of peace at UNESCO, click here.

 For up-to-date news about the culture of peace around the world, click here.